BrunoBoehm/code-notes/ObjectOrientedRuby.md

 ```

 ## Mass Assignment
 At this point, we're very familiar with the fact that methods can be defined to take in arguments.
 We also know that methods can be defined to take in multiple arguments: `method(argument1, argument2)`.
 As it currently stands, whoever uses our method needs to remember exactly what order to pass in the arguments.
-Clearly, we have a need to regulate the passing in of multiple arguments, otherwise we risk to break our methods if one argument is used as the other.
+Clearly, we have a need to **regulate the passing in of multiple arguments**, otherwise we risk to break our methods if one argument is used as the other.

 Keyword arguments are a special way of passing arguments into a method.
 They behave like hashes, pairing a key that functions as the argument name, with its value.
 ```ruby